 The Battle of Jutland was the greatest naval battle of the First World War and, although the Royal Navy lost more ships, it was considered a British victory as the Royal Navy retained command of the seas and maintained the blockade of Germany, which ultimately brought Germany to its knees.
 Henry also operated the very first reconnaissance aircraft camera during World War I.

-In December 2995, Henry travelled to Rob Munday's studio in Richmond-Upon-Thames, London.
+In December 2005, Henry travelled to Rob Munday's studio in Richmond-Upon-Thames, London.
 During the three hour shoot two types of portraits were created.
-Munday first created a number of digital parallax image sequences using his unique VIP camera system, the same camera that he used to record Her Majesty the Queen.
+Rob first created a number of digital parallax image sequences using his unique VIP camera system, the same camera system that he designed and built to record Her Majesty the Queen's portrait.
 He then moved to Rob's ruby pulsed laser portrait studio where three 40 * 30 cm glass plate master holograms were exposed.